-We operate two transmix processing facilities and fourteen refined product terminals (six in Hawaii and eight in the continental United States).
+We operate four transmix processing facilities and twenty-seven refined product terminals (one in Puerto Rico, six in Hawaii and twenty in the continental United States).
 Transmix is the mixture of various refined products (primarily gasoline and diesel) created in the supply chain (primarily in pipelines and terminals) when various products interface with each other.
 Transmix processing plants separate this mixture and return it to salable products of gasoline and diesel.
 Our refined product terminals provide storage and distribution services used to supply our own retail stations as well as third-party customers.
 In addition, we provide services at our terminals to various third-party throughput customers.